MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-limitations.md

 ## Maximum data for rule processing limits

 [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] has a limit on the number of events that are processed in a rule based on the type of data being used in the rule.
 If your rule exceeds the maximum, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] stops your rule.
-For event streams, the maximum is 1,000 events per second.
+For eventstreams, the maximum is 1,000 events per second.

-## Maximum number of trigger actions
+## Maximum number of actions

 [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] imposes the following limits on the number of actions that may occur in a given time period.
 If an action exceeds the limit, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] may throttle or cancel the action.